 |1.||List Your Vermont House For Sale by Owner||Homes listed on the MLS sell faster and for 17% more.
 That doesn’t mean you need to hire a listing agent or pay that extra commission.
 Craft appealing listing descriptions to entice potential buyers. |

-Use for sale by owner websites to list your home for sale by owner and offer a competitive buyer agent commission.
+Use free websites to list for sale by owner and offer a competitive buyer agent commission.
 That’ll have you in good stead to get top-dollar for your property.

 ✍️ Pro Tip: Research the Best For Sale by Owner Websites Before Picking One.